Counterintuitive Methods in Buddhist Practice

 Just as a man or a woman, young, youthful, and fond of ornaments, would be horrified, humiliated, and disgusted if the carcass of a snake, or a dog, or a human being were suddenly flung onto his or her lap, so too … when a bhikkhu sees the danger in harmful thoughts, he immediately withdraws from then … and his or her mind becomes steadied internally, quieted, brought to singleness, and concentrated…

-Caution is certainly needed in this approach, of using counterintuitive methods, so that we don’t just increase agitation, or our negative emotions, such as anger, fear, or disgust.
+Caution is certainly needed in this approach, of using counterintuitive methods, so that we don’t just increase agitation, or our negative emotions, such as anger, or fear.

 I recall Ajahn Pasanno speaking about a fellow monk who was a depressed and aversive type, taking up reflections meant to his lessen attachment.
 He said the result was that this person became even more morose, and then aggressive.
 So we need to be skillful, and watch for ourselves the result of different ways of thought.
 It also always helps if we have good council.